mieweb/docs/content/functions/system-administration/interfaces/device-interface-pft-system.md

 ![](../device-interface-pft-system.assets/fdf997dbc6fee7a511d634e131cba78c.png)

 1. Select the file type (OMI, Easy On, or Cardio Perfect – whichever your device type is using).

+NOTE: Upon upgrade to the 202503 release, users will no longer be asked or required to select a File Type when importing PFT results.
+All ActiveX controls have been deprecated from PFT device interfaces and replaced with the MIE Device App, thus making the need to select a file type unnecessary.

 ![](../device-interface-pft-system.assets/ee692de8db9e7cfc644041b5b0c3c230.png)